 What Is a State University?

-A state university is a group of public universities supported by a state.
-Many of the publicly funded universities in the US are public university.
+A state university is a group of public universities supported by the state government.
+Many of the publicly funded universities in the US are state universities.
 The public university definition is a university that receives funds from the government.
 The public college definition is the same as a public university.
-The terms university, college and school are now often used interchangeably.
+The terms university, college, and school are now often used interchangeably.

 The US Department of Education offers a breakdown of the levels of public higher education.
 Typically, a public college offers four year bachelor’s degrees in arts and sciences.
 Some colleges offer master’s degrees in the arts and sciences.
 Public universities offer bachelors, master’s and doctoral degrees, and often have professional schools such as law or medical school.
 Universities, including major research universities tend to be bigger, have more students and large class sizes.